-The Committee is dedicated to maintaining a robust, structured and balanced compensation program that is designed to motivate and reward the Company's executives to drive the Company's performance.
+The Committee is dedicated to maintaining a robust, structured and balanced compensation program designed to motivate and reward the Company's executives to drive Humana's performance.
 Our maturing compensation program is a testament to the Committee's thoughtful consideration and progressive approach to evolve and align with market best practices and stockholders' interests.
 The chart below identifies certain elements of our compensation program.

-PROGRAM HIGHLIGHTS 1 Incentive Plans.
-Our incentive plans are appropriately split between short-term incentive (STI) measures and long-term incentive (LTI) measures to balance short-term decisions with long-term stockholder value creation.
-1 Equity Awards.
-We offer our Executive Officers a combination of incentive stock options (ISO), non-qualified stock options (NQ) and both tim based and performance-based restricted stock units (RSU) to align their interests with the creation of long-term stockholder value.
-1 Vesting Periods.
-We offer time-based equity awards under which vesting occurs annually in one-third increments over a period of three years and performance-based equity awards which vest in full on the third anniversary of the grant date - based on achievement of performance measures.
-1 Performance Measures .
+PROGRAM SUMMARY 1 Incentive Plans.
+Our executive compensation program includes both short-term incentive (STI) and long-term incentive (LTI) plans.
+These plans are designed with the goal of balancing short-term decisions with creating long-term stockholder value; we aim to drive focus on achieving key short-term enablers that will lead to successful outcomes on long-term strategic initiatives.
+1 Equity Awards .
+We offer our executive officers a combination of incentive stock options (ISO), non-qualified stock options (NQ) and both time-based and performance-based restricted stock units (RSU) to align their interests with the creation of long-term stockholder value.
+1 Vesting Periods .
+We offer time-based equity awards under which vesting occurs annually in one-third increments over a period of three years, and performance-based equity awards that vest in full on the third anniversary of the grant date - based on achievement of performance measures.
+1 Performance Measures.
 For our executive officers, at least 50% of their LTI awards are performance-based.
-Performance is measured again the Company's three-year aggregated return on invested capital (ROIC) with a total stockholder return modifier (rTSR) relative to the Company's peer group over the same period.
-1 Stock Ownership Guidelines .
-We require our CEO, Executive Officers and Senior Vice Presidents to maintain minimum stock ownership levels (6x, 3x and 1x of base salary, respectively).
+Performance is measured against the Company's three-year aggregated return on invested capital (ROIC) with a total stockholder return modifier (rTSR) relative to a PSU Comparator Group over the same period.
+1 Stock Ownership Guidelines.
+We require our CEO, executive officers and senior vice presidents to maintain minimum stock ownership levels (7x, 3x and 1x of base salary, respectively).
 These requirements illustrate our belief in aligning the interests of our executives with the interests of our stockholders.
+Further demonstrating this belief, the Committee increased our CEO's minimum stock ownership level from 6x to 7x, effective July 1, 2020.
 1 Market-based Compensation.
 We perform on-going market compensation analysis to ensure that the total compensation packages offered to our executives are in a competitive range.
 1 Peer Group .
-We leverage a robust peer group comprised of companies within the managed care industry, health care services and facilities industry, and financial and other insurance related industries to benchmark and assess our compensation programs and practices.
+We leverage a robust peer group comprised of companies in the managed care industry, health care services and facilities industry, and financial and other insurance-related industries to benchmark and assess our compensation programs and practices.
 1 Change in Control and Executive Severance Policies.
-We have a company-wide Severance Policy and Change in Control Policy, applicab to the CEO and other Executive Officers with restrictive covenants that align with the applicable severance period for any benefits.
-1 Clawback Policy .
+We have a company-wide Severance Policy and Change in Control Policy, applicable to the CEO and other executive officers with restrictive covenants that align with the applicable severance period for any benefits.
+1 Clawback Policy.
 We administer a clawback policy that includes all incentive-based compensation.